 6. Add the leaves and pulse to get a coarse texture.

 7. Traditionally pachadi is made coarse.
 You can temper with curry leaves, chana dal and urad dal if desired.
 Adjust salt and spice now.
 If spice not enough, fry more red chilies, blend and then mix with the chutney.

 Method 2 – gongura chutney

 This chutney is prepared in many ways, but this is how my mom prepares.
 Many like to temper the chutney with shrimps / prawns (crispy deep fried or tawa fried).
-Since my mom is a vegetarian she tempers it with Vadiyalu and majjiga mirapakayalu.
+Since my mom tempers it with Vadiyalu and majjiga mirapakayalu.
 You can even use white sesame seeds.
 If you haven’t tried with this kind of a tempering, do try it.